DonMVB/aws/AWS_Assoc_SAA_C02.md

 - OpsWorks Stacks  is complex enough for you to deploy and configure Amazon EC2 instances in each layer or connect to other resources such as Amazon RDS databases.

 ### What is Elastic Transcoder?
 - A media transcoder in the cloud.
-Basically, it is a service that converts media files from their original format to the media format specified whether for phones, tablets, PCs, etc.
+Basically, it is a service that converts media files from their original format to the media format specified whether for phones, tablets, PCs, etc.  Provides transcoding presets for output.
 - Because of the built-in support for different media types, you can trust that the resulting quality will be good.
 - With Elastic Transcoder, you pay per minute of the transcode job and the resolution of the finished work.
+- You pay for transcoded minutes by resolution.
+- Process: Upload, which triggers a lambda function, transcoder runs, output is stored in a different bucket.

 ### What is AWS Directory Service?
 - AWS Directory Service provides multiple ways to use Amazon Cloud Directory and Microsoft Active Directory (AD) with other AWS services.